rwiankowski/azurepractical/Content/Part1/azureGovernance.md

 #### The Management Hierarchy

 In the management hierarchy of Azure, we have five primary levels:
 - Azure Active Directory – The non-optional authentication provider for Azure.
 This SaaS service is the root of every Azure deployment.
 It stores security principals like user accounts and groups and offers authentication and authorisation capabilities.
-We will dive deeper into Azure AD very soon.
+We will dive deeper into Entra ID very soon.
 - Management Group – The optional logical container helps us efficiently manage multiple subscriptions.
 We commonly use it to group subscriptions that are used by a given business unit, host a specific workload or are operated by a unique team.
 - Subscription – The primary unit of purchasing Azure.
 - Resource Group – The non-optional logical container for Azure Resources.
 Resource groups should bring together resources that share the same lifecycle.